Habit cough

 A habit cough is a chronic cough that has no underlying organic cause or medical diagnosis, and does not respond to conventional medical treatment.
 This is sometimes called tic cough, somatic cough syndrome and previously psychogenic cough, but without clinical justification.

 Different terms and conditions involving this form of chronic cough were ill-defined and not well distinguished.

-Coughing may develop in children or adolescents after a cold or other airway irritant.
-Similar symptoms of habit cough have been less frequently reported in adults but may of may not be the same disorder as is seen in children or adolescents.
+Coughing may develop in children or adults after a cold or other airway irritant.
+Similar symptoms of habit cough have been reported in adults and may be the same disorder as is seen in children or adolescents.